 You can still register for Spring 2020!
+The deadline to register for CEL has been extended to Feb.
+5, 2020.
 Visit our Apply page for how to sign-up for CEL.

 What is Community-Engaged Learning?

 Community-Engaged Learning is an experiential educational opportunity.
 Students work with a community partner and supplement off-campus learning with academic work under the direction of a faculty sponsor.

 - Support capacity building for critical social issues

 - Start by exploring our community-engaged learning opportunities.

 - Then meet with Director Dr. Lisa Kaul to discuss your interest.
 You can make an appointment here: Appointments Slots.

 - Finally, complete the application and registration process using the steps on the Apply page.

 What About Credit?